qpdf/qpdf/manual/json.rst

   ``QPDF::updateFromJSON``), existing objects are updated in place.
   This has the following implications:

-  - You may omit both ``"data"`` and ``"datafile"`` if the object you are updating is already a stream.
+  - If the object you are updating is a stream, you may omit both ``"data"`` and ``"datafile"``.
 In that case the original stream data is preserved.
 You must always provide a stream dictionary, but it may be empty.
 Note that an empty stream dictionary will clear the old dictionary.
 There is no way to indicate that an old stream dictionary should be left alone, so if your intention is to replace the stream data and preserve the dictionary, the original dictionary must appear in the JSON file.

   - You can change one object type to another object type including replacing a stream with a non-stream or a non-stream with a